 Step 2: Reduce your needs to 50% of your income

-For example: What would happen if I didn’t have car insurance?
+For example: What would happen if you didn’t have car insurance?
 If you live anywhere besides Virginia or New Hampshire, you could get in serious legal trouble without it.
 This is a need.

-Another example: What would happen if I didn’t make the minimum payment on my student loans?
+Another example: What would happen if you didn’t make the minimum payment on your student loans?
 You will get a ding on your credit score and will accrue more interest.
 If you go too long without a payment, you can default on your loans.
 This is a need, but any amount you overpay is calculated into the 20% for savings and debt.

-In the 50/30/20 budgeting plan, if your needs go over 50% of your after-tax income, you will have to make some adjustments, like:
+In the 50/30/20 rule, if your needs go over 50% of your after-tax income, you will have to make some adjustments, like:

 - Getting rid of your car payment

-- Finding ways to save at the grocery store
+- Finding ways to save on food costs

 - Looking into alternatives to traditional health insurance